X

 Logging In

-Once you have acquired an HPC account, you may open up a s(ecure)sh(ell) to the login node by opening up a Terminal window (Linux/Mac) and running the following command:
+Once you have an HPC account, Linux and Mac users can open a terminal window and start a secureshell (ssh) connection to the login node by running the following command:

 ssh [username]@bigblue.memphis.edu

-Windows users will most likely need to install a terminal emulation application such as PuTTY or MobaXTerm, SSH clients which offers a graphical user interface where you can input the necessary login information, such as your username, password, and host name.
-An SFTP(Secure File Transfer Protocol) client such as WinSCP or Tunnelier will also be necessary for uploading to and downloading from, your share on the cluster.
+Windows users can use the Windows subsystem for linux (WSL), or install a terminal emulation application such as PuTTY or MobaXTerm--SSH clients which offer a graphical user interface where you can input the necessary login information, such as your username, password, and host name.
+An SFTP (Secure File Transfer Protocol) client such as WinSCP or Tunnelier will also be necessary for uploading/downloading files on the cluster.

 Submitting Jobs